makazhan/uoe-msc-projects-2020/README.md

 The easiest way to work with version 1.2 is just to download the binaries (executables) for your system from https://github.com/ufal/udpipe/releases/.

-To install the latest version follow instructions on the [official repo](https://github.com/OpenNMT/OpenNMT-py).
-The latest version requires Pytorch v1.4, which may not work with cuda v10.1 on some DICE servers.
-If that is the case try re-installing Pytorch with cuda v9.2 (see the [official website](https://pytorch.org/get-started/locally/) for instructions).
+Likewise, just clone the [official repo](https://github.com/CoNLL-UD-2018/UDPipe-Future) to work with version 2.
+This version requires tensorflow.

 - Testing

-To test your instalation you can try running the following test scripts located at `baselines/onmtpy/`:
+To test version 1.2 try running `train.sh` and `predict.sh` scripts located at `baselines/udpipe/v1.2`.

--- `dp.sh` - standard OpenNMT data preprocessing;

--- `train_gpu.sh` / `train_cpu.sh` - training a default OpenNMT seq2seq architecture on gpu/cpu.
+`train.sh` produces the train log in a silent mode, whcih you can monitor on Linux with `tail -f en_gum.log` command.

+To test version 2 `train_gpu.sh` and `predict_gpu.sh` scripts located at `baselines/udpipe/v2`.
+Both scripts require GPU id as an argument; pass 0 if unsure.
+Alternatively, you may try testing on CPU via `train_cpu.sh` and `predict_cpu.sh` scripts that expect no arguments.